clara-codes/docker-flask-nginx/README.md

 Use case: users to place an order.

  I use the [Google Map Distance Matrix API ](https://cloud.google.com/maps-platform/routes/) to find the distance between origin and destination.
 The API key can be set in */docker-compose.yml* `GMAP_TOKEN`.
+Without a valid token, HTTP 400 will be raised by the endpoint since distance cannot be retrieved from the Google Map Distance Matrix API.

 Request body example: